Gen Z: You Want Them at Your Next Event

-Like it was mentioned earlier, Gen Z might just be getting into the working world, but when it comes to getting them involved early, you have the potential to keep them loyal for life!
+Gen Z might just be getting into the working world, but when it comes to getting them involved early, you have the potential to keep them loyal for life!
 Unfortunately, they were born during a time of war, terror and financial crisis.
-They want to see their generation do better. they are showing interest in areas like equality, homelessness and the environment.
+They want to see their generation do better.
+They are showing interest in areas like equality, homelessness and the environment.

 This doesn’t mean that if your nonprofit isn’t one of the aforementioned they aren’t willing to get involved, but find what makes your nonprofit ‘tick’ and use that to your advantage.
 Show the younger generation why your cause is the best cause.